huawei-noah/SMARTS/docs/setup.rst

 .. code-block:: bash

-    # unzip the starter_kit and place somewhere convenient on your machine. (e.x. ~/src/starter_kit)
+    # For Mac OS X users, make sure XQuartz is pre-installed as SUMO's dependency

+    # git clone ...
-    cd ~/src/starter_kit
+    cd <project>

+    # Follow the instructions given by prompt for setting up the SUMO_HOME environment variable
     ./install_deps.sh
-    # ...and, follow any on-screen instructions

-    # test that the sumo installation worked
+    # verify sumo is >= 1.5.0
-    sumo-gui
+    # if you have issues see ./doc/SUMO_TROUBLESHOOTING.md
+    sumo

-    # setup virtual environment (Python 3.7 is required)
+    # setup virtual environment; presently only Python 3.7.x is officially supported
-    # or you can use conda environment if you like.
     python3.7 -m venv .venv

+    # enter virtual environment to install all dependencies
     source .venv/bin/activate

+    # upgrade pip, a recent version of pip is needed for the version of tensorflow we depend on
     pip install --upgrade pip

-    # install the dependencies
+    # install [train] version of python package with the rllib dependencies
-    pip install smarts-<version>-py3-none-any.whl
-    pip install smarts-<version>-py3-none-any.whl[train]
+    pip install -e .[train]

-    # download the public datasets from Codalab to ./dataset_public

-    # test that the sim works
-    python random_example/run.py
+    # make sure you can run tests (and verify they are passing)
+    make test

+    # then you can run a scenario, see following section for more details

 ================
 Common Questions